status-im/help.status.im/docs/en/your-profile-and-preferences/if-you-lose-your-status-password-or-recovery-phrase.md

 If you lose your recovery phrase, you lose access to your Status data and wallet funds.
 Status can't recover this information for you.
 [Keep your recovery phrase safe][back-up-and-secure-your-recovery-phrase], and never share this information with anyone.

-If you lose your recovery phrase but can still sign in to your Status profile (using your password, [Keycard][about-keycard] or biometrics), you can save the crypto funds by sending them to a different wallet address.
+If you lose your recovery phrase but can still sign in to your Status profile (using your password, [Keycard][about-keycard] or biometrics), you can save the wallet funds by sending them to a different wallet address.

 Follow these steps: